Description

 What type of sonar does the Garmin GT15M-THF use?

-The Garmin GT15M-THF utilizes mid-band CHIRP Traditional Sonar technology.
+This transducer utilizes Mid-band CHIRP Traditional Sonar technology.

 What is the beam width of this transducer?

-The beam width of the Garmin GT15M-THF is 12 degrees.
+The beam width for the Garmin GT15M-THF is 12 degrees.

 What hull deadrise angles is this transducer compatible with?